-A few great DIY seed starting containers include Dixie cups, Red Solo cups, small trays with lids (like the kind you gift cookies in), Chicken roaster containers, tin-cans and more.
+A few great DIY seed starting containers include Dixie cups, Red Solo cups, small trays with lids (like the kind you gift cookies in), Chicken roaster containers, tin cans, and more.
 It’s even better if they come with a clear plastic lid.
 Punch drainage holes in the bottom of your homemade pot before planting and find a tray to set underneath so you can water from the bottom.

-Small seeds can be grown in larger trays, then you will transplant then once they are older.
+Small seeds can be grown in larger trays, then you will transplant them once they are older.
 Larger seeds like tomatoes or peppers prefer their own pots so the roots don’t get disturbed.
 If grown together, give them enough room between plants so it is easier to divide them.